Yunmi0310/AWS/PYTHON/README.md

     `jupyter notebook --ip=0.0.0.0`

-   *  if we put 'local host:port' it is going to specific IP (looping) so should put every IP possible in front of jupyter noteboook (ip=0.0.0.0)
+   *  if we put 'local host:port' in cmd it is going to specific IP (looping) so should put 'every IP possible' in front of jupyter noteboook (ip=0.0.0.0)

 7. adjust security group